AlgoTradingClub/trade_bot/README.md

 `$ git commit -m "this is what i did"`
 - Then push your code to github
 `$ git push -u origin myNewFeature`
-- this will create a pull request that we will look over and add comments to.
+- This will create a pull request that we will look over and add comments to.
 Go to https://github.com/AlgoTradingClub/trade-bot to see the pull request and add any additional comments.
 When someone has reviewed your pull request, then we can add it to the main branch of code.

 # Table of contents